5 Big Changes to China’s VAT in 2019

 Businesses registered as general VAT taxpayers can now claim input VAT credits for domestic passenger transport services and credit its input tax against its output tax.

-However, the input VAT for transportation services will be calculated differently according to the documentation provided and mode of transportation taken.
+In addition to this, the input VAT for transportation services will be calculated differently according to the documentation provided and mode of transportation taken.

 For taxpayers who fail to obtain a special VAT invoice, but can obtain an electronic general VAT invoice, the input VAT credit is the amount indicated on the electronic general invoice.